wp-plugins/dashbar/readme.txt

 == Screenshots ==

 1. Standard DashBar view from the frontend
-2. Expanded view when the mouse is over a menu item with detailled links
-3. Custom DashBar look and feel editor
+2. Custom DashBar look and feel editor

 == Frequently Asked Questions ==

-= The "Write post" linl doesn't work in WordPress 2.5 =

-The link to post has changed with the new version of WordPress, a new release will fix this soon.

 = How can I share my localization ? =